chenxingqiang/zhejianglab-paper-tex-template/README.md

 ## License

-This template is provided for use by researchers at Zhijiang Lab.
+This template is provided for use by researchers at Zhejiang Lab.
 Please consult your institution's policies regarding the use and distribution of this template.